-If you experience nausea, speak with your doctor.
-You may also find the following tips helpful:
+If you are experiencing nausea, speak with your doctor.
+You can also consider the following tips which you may find helpful:

-- eat smaller meals and try splitting your daily meals into 4 or smaller ones
+- eat smaller meals and try to split your daily meals into 4 or smaller meals

 - avoid fat or fatty foods

-- stop eating when you are feeling full
+- stop to eat when you feel full

-- try eating bland foods like rice, crackers, or toast
+- try to eat bland foods like rice, crackers, or toast

 Serious side effects of Trulicity may include: